birkenfeld/rick/README.md

 available options for the compiler.
 Basic usage is `cargo run -- input.i` to generate an executable and `cargo run -- -i input.i` to interpret.

+You might want to use the `-b` flag to get rid of an annoying compiler bug (that is mandated by the INTERCAL handbook).

+Optimizations are activated with `-o` (optimizes INTERCAL code, recommended) and `-O` (makes rustc optimize binary code, not recommended unless you bring lots of time or the program is very small).
+There are a few interesting optimizations, such as folding the entire program to a "print" statement if it does not depend on any input.

 ## Testing

 The test suite consists of input and output files for the demo programs in